RuiQiHuang1832/vernacular/README.md

 ## Technology Stack

-This project leverages a comprehensive technology stack to deliver a robust and efficient web application:
+>Intro: This project leverages a comprehensive technology stack to deliver a robust and efficient web application

 ## Figma Prototype Preview (to be added)